Optimizing generalized kernels of polygons: Introduction

 \section{Introduction}

-The problem of computing the kernel of a polygon is a well-known visibility problem in computational geometry~\cite{IK,LP,P2}, closely related to the problem of guarding a polygon and to the motion problem of a robot inside a polygon with the restriction that the robot path must be \emph{monotone} in some predefined set of orientations~\cite{SRW,SW,P}.
-The present contribution goes a step further in the latter setting, by allowing that set of predefined orientations to rotate.
+The problem of computing or reaching the kernel of a polygon is a well-known visibility problem in computational geometry~\cite{IK,LP,P2}, closely related to the problem of guarding a polygon~\cite{P,SRW,SW}, and also to robot navigation inside a polygon with the restriction that the robot path must be \emph{monotone} in some predefined set of orientations~\cite{HBZ19,SS97}.
+The present contribution goes a step further in the latter setting, allowing the polygon or, equivalently, the set of predefined orientations to rotate.
+Thus, we show how to compute the orientations that maximize the region from which every point can be reached following a monotone path.